BoubkerElmaayouf/Elkapub/README.md

 # Elkapub Website : 2023/08/27
+## make sure to check on the website pdf prototype, I woked with my friend oussama elichaoui on the design part and we use figma 😃
 This repository contains the source code for the Elkapub website.
 The website is designed to provide information about Elkapub and its offerings.
 It consists of the following sections: Home, About, Services, and Contact.

 # Sections